 Ground Cherries, also known as cape gooseberries, are little orange fruits inside an attractive paper wrapper.
 The fruits fall from the plant when ripe, that’s why they are called Ground Cherries.
 Other than the shape and size of the fruits they have nothing common with cherries.
 They are actually a part of the nightshade family, like tomatoes, peppers, and eggplant.
-Ground Cherries have a very unique, delicious tropical taste, very sweet and a bit like pineapples.
+Ground Cherries have a unique, delicious tropical taste, very sweet and a bit like pineapples.
 Here is how to grow and use ground cherries.

 How to grow Ground Cherries

 Ground Cherries are easy to grow from seed but need an early start (at least 8- 10 weeks before the last frost day).
 Read here how to start seeds indoors.
-They mature 60-65 days after transplanting.
+They mature 60-80 days after transplanting depending on the variety.

 Ground Cherries are a nice looking plant, you can plant them in a flower garden close to the house, in a sheltered and sunny location.
 Or if you have a greenhouse, they will do even better in there.
-Ground cherries need about 2 – 3 square feet of space.
-They grow up to 3 foot tall and can be supported by a support cage.
+Ground cherries need about 2 – 3 square feet (0.28 m²) of space.
+They can grow up to 3 foot tall and can be supported by a support cage.
 Otherwise, they will just spread along the ground.
-You can grow them in a pot or a grow bag, too.
+You can grow them in a pot or grow bag, as well.

 Ground Cherries tend to reseed themselves.
 In our cold climate though they come up very late, too late to mature.